simonjulianl/tp/docs/UserGuide.md

 ![tut-delete-activity-1](images/activityug/tut_delete_activity_1.png)

 &#8291;2.
 Press `Enter` and you will get confirmation that the activity is indeed deleted.
-Check the activity table and the activity identified by the deleted ID should not be there.
+Check the activity table.
+The activity, identified by its deleted ID, should not be there.

 ![tut-delete-activity-2](images/activityug/tut_delete_activity_2.png)

 &#8291;3.
-If there is any error, the command would turn red as shown by **1**.
-Also, the feedback about the error is shown by the feedback box shown at **2**.
+If there are any errors, the command will turn red as shown by **1**.
+Also, feedback about the error is displayed in the
+feedback box, as seen by **2**.
 Fix the issue and the command should work correctly now!

 ![tut-delete-activity-error](images/activityug/tut_delete_activity_error.png)